 Sample RPAC dues billing statements below:

-5.6.
-What if I don’t reach my NAR-established RPAC goal through the member dues billing?
+5.15.
+What if an association doesn’t reach its NAR-established RPAC goal through the member dues billing?

-Your Association will be in compliance if you included the NAR-established RPAC goal in your dues billing, regardless of the amount collected.
+Associations will be in compliance if they included the NAR-established RPAC goal in its dues billing, regardless of the amount collected.

-5.9.
-The "Advocacy" section of the Compliance Tool asks associations to demonstrate significant participation in State Calls for Action, and allows supporting documents to be attached.
-But our state didn't issue a Call for Action.
-How do we answer?
+5.17.
+The "Advocacy" section of the Certification form asks associations to demonstrate significant participation in State Calls for Action, and allows supporting documents to be attached.
+If a state association didn't issue a Call for Action, how does a local board answer?

-5.11.
-Our Association has a number of REALTOR® members who have been active participants in the Broker Involvement Program for several years.
-Would attaching that roster to the Compliance Tool demonstrate "advocacy engagement"?
+5.18.
+Would attaching a roster of REALTOR® members who have been active participants in the Broker Involvement Program for several years to the Certification form demonstrate "advocacy engagement"?

-If your association has actively recruited members during the current compliance cycle, those recruitment efforts would demonstrate engagement - for the current cycle .
+If your association has actively recruited members during the current compliance cycle, those recruitment efforts would demonstrate engagement - for the current cycle.
 Examples of engagement include, but aren’t limited to, conducting outreach programs/efforts to recruit new participants, encouraging brokers to sign up at membership meetings, sending recruitment emails to members, or hosting functions specifically focused on Broker Involvement Program recruitment.
-(Added 4.6.15) (Revised 12.1.16)

-5.13.
-In the Compliance Tool under Advocacy, both the “Vote” and the “Act” goals show Independent Expenditures and Issues Mobilization campaigns will meet the Core Standards.
+5.19.
+In the Certification form under Advocacy, both the “Vote” and the “Act” goals show Independent Expenditures and Issues Mobilization campaigns will meet the Core Standards.
 What are they and how are they different?

 Put simply, an independent expenditure is a political campaign communication that expressly advocates for the election of a clearly identified candidate.
 The communication is not made in cooperation with, in consultation with, or in concert with or at the request or suggestion of a candidate, the candidate’s authorized committee, or the candidate’s political party.

-5.14.
-Can you explain what a legislative or advocacy outreach operation is?
+5.20.
+What is a legislative or advocacy outreach operation in Core Standards?

-The answer to your question will depend on whether there were really two separate (albeit related) activities.
+This depends on whether there were really two separate (albeit related) activities.
 For example, an association could use part of the grant to conduct public polling to gauge public support for repeal of a sign ordinance.
 Assuming the poll showed significant public support for the association’s position, the association could use the balance of the grant to mail postcards to voters encouraging them to contact their elected officials to urge repeal.
 In a case like this, both activities would demonstrate compliance with the Core Standards (i.e. count as two compliance activities).
-(Added 12.1.16)

-5.16.
-If our association contributes Issues Mobilization monies to support a campaign being conducted by a neighboring association, would this be a Core Standards “Invest” qualifying activity?
+5.22.
+If an association contributes Issues Mobilization monies to support a campaign being conducted by a neighboring association, would this be a Core Standards “Invest” qualifying activity?

 6. Professional Standards/Code of Ethics